 The ability to host events and discuss crucial issues virtually has been an absolute necessity and a godsend over the past 18 months.
 But now, in certain parts of the world (particularly in Europe) as many populations become majority double-vaccinated we are very fortunate to have the opportunity to meet once again within a physical event – and TXF’s first foray back on this front is our Global Commodities Finance Geneva 2021 event on 7-8 October.
 This will be a hybrid event, so firms that are still unable to travel can also tune in virtually.

 Geneva, and certain other key towns in Switzerland, are centres for commodity traders, producer-traders and financiers.
 After such an interruption to the physical format, the event is being welcomed with open arms by many in the sector.
 And like myself, many long for the opportunity to meet clients, business partners, potential new partners, develop new business and get back to the networking that is an intrinsic part of the commodity finance sector.

-The TXF Geneva event is sponsored by Citi, Deutsche Bank, ING Bank, MUFG, Bank of China, Credendo, Carbon Chain, Komgo, Pole Star, Reed Smith, SMBC, BPL Global, Commerzbank and Mitigram.
+The TXF Geneva event is sponsored by Citi, Deutsche Bank, ING Bank, MUFG, Bank of China, Credendo, Carbon Chain, Komgo, Pole Star, Reed Smith, SCCF, SMBC, BPL Global, Commerzbank, Rabobank and Mitigram.